vkhazin/aws-lambda-http-router/README.md

 ## Overview ##

-* Promised based router to facilitate unit testing of lambda handler
+* Promise based router to facilitate unit testing of lambda handler
 * Does not pre-process or post-process the requests - just matches the the path and the method to handler

 ## Usage from Mocha test##